ladymileva/convert_uploads_to_yt_music/README.md

   setTimeout(scroll, 900) <br />
   })() <br />

   c) Ctrl-A to select all songs on the page.
-Paste output into plain text file and save file, for example, as "youtube_music_uploads.txt"  <br />
+Copy and Paste output into plain text file and save file, for example, as "youtube_music_uploads.txt"  <br />

 2) Create a file called config.json in the same folder as main.py and base.py.
 Its contents should be as follows: <br />
 { <br />